 National Park Waterfalls

-In this guide, I have listed some of the best waterfalls in Loch Lomond and Trossachs.
+I have listed some of the best waterfalls in Loch Lomond and Trossachs in this guide.

 Bracklinn Falls

 The first example is pictured above, Bracklinn Falls in Callander, where the dramatic falls plunge the Keltie Water into a deep gorge lined by giant slabs of rock.
-Please read our guide to these pretty falls, which have some excellent walking trails around them.
-However, the falls are awaiting a new bridge which will be installed later this year.
+Please read our guide to these pretty falls, which have some excellent walking trails with a recently installed bridge to cross them.

 Falls of Lenny

 The dramatic Pass of Leny is one of the great gateways to the Highlands.
-Through this narrow pass, just north of Callander, the Falls of Leny cascade over huge rocks towards the Lowlands.
+The Falls of Leny cascade over huge rocks towards the Lowlands through this narrow pass just north of Callander.
 The falls are most safely viewed from the western side, from the National Cycle Network Route 7, a short distance from the Ben Ledi car park, but there are longer term plans to reopen the historic view from the other side with a bridge above the falls.

 Arklet Falls, Inversnaid